30 November 2016 Insider’s Guide

 But you won’t want to leave after hearing this next bit, Croydon has a restaurant quarter.
 This area of South Croydon has been quietly going about its business of incredible food in humble settings and with an affordable price tag.
 Tt hasn’t gone unnoticed either, Albert’s Table was awarded a Michelin Star in the 2016 role of honours.
 Every taste and price range is catered towards; it’s not going to stay secret for much longer so get yourself acquainted while you still can.

-We hope that proves to you in some way that Croydon really is working to change its image.
-The easyHotel Croydon is situated just around the corner from East Croydon Station, it is ideal for those that want to have a look around the area, plan a short stopover or are in the area to do business.
+We hope that proves to you in some way that Croydon really is working to change its image. easyHotel Croydon is situated just around the corner from East Croydon Station, and is ideal for those that want to have a look around the area, do business nearby, or are just stopping over for a night from Gatwick Airport (easyHotel has convenient accommodation located right by several key London airports).